-Did anyone read the Daily Express newspaper on Saturday, 24th July, 2010?
-The front page was dedicated to rogue DSS tenants and how much they cost taxpayers.
-I’ll get onto the details shortly, but first let me swing my embarrassingly tiny penis around and have a rant…
+Did anyone read the Daily Express newspaper on Saturday, 24th July, 2010 (side note: I’m not a Daily Express reader, I was simply made aware of the news item)?
+The front page was splashed with rogue DSS tenants and how much they cost taxpayers.
+I’ll get into the details shortly, but first let me swing my embarrassingly tiny penis around and have a rant…

 Here are some facts from the article to suck on